 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.

 4. For applicants who have not completed the Victorian Certificate of Education or the International Baccalaureate Diploma, the undergraduate English language requirements must be met.

 The schedule below shows additional streams which have additional conditions for entry.
 Applicants must meet these conditions to be eligible for (but not automatically guaranteed) selection into Honours within that stream.

-a major in Pathology or in a discipline relevant to the proposed project.
+A major in Pathology or in a discipline relevant to the proposed project.

-a major in a discipline relevant to the proposed project.
+A major in a discipline relevant to the proposed project.

-a major in Pathology, or a major in a discipline relevant to the proposed project together with a second year pathology or pathophysiology subject, or equivalent.
+A major in Pathology, or a major in a discipline relevant to the proposed project together with a second-year pathology or pathophysiology subject, or equivalent.
 Applications from otherwise qualified graduates who have not completed the above but have practical experience in another biomedical science discipline will be considered on a case-by-case basis by the Selection Committee.

-a major in Pharmacology or in a discipline relevant to the proposed project.
+If the project is in Pharmacology, a major in Pharmacology or in a discipline relevant to the proposed project.

-please refer to Psychology Specialisation page for details.
+Please refer to Psychology Specialisation page for details.